The PedSALi Project

 A biased witness was presented as

-Courtney provided the Enquiry Panel with proof that Dr Turner’s appointment was biased.
+Courtney provided the Enquiry Panel with evidence that Dr Turner’s behaviour should have been investigated.
 However, Dr Turner is still recorded as an “independent” witness in their Report.

 The following annotated extract from the Manchester University web site provides evidence that you can check.

 (Web page information last verified 13th October 2017.)

 Quotes from Dr Turner's letter introducing himself to Dow and Cheshire Innovation as the University approved "independent" third party.
 [Presented to the Enquiry as Exhibit 8.]